Arapahoe Creek

 Arapahoe Creek is a stream in Andrew and Nodaway counties of northwest Missouri.
 It is a tributary to the Nodaway River and is 12.6 miles long.

 Etymology

 Arapahoe Creek was named after the Arapaho Native Americans.
 A older, variant name was Whitelands Creek.
+A variant spelling was Arrappahoe.

 Geography

 Arapahoe Creek is a left tributary of the Nodaway River and joins it 14.4 miles before its mouth in the Missouri River.
 It is the first major tributary of the Nodaway River in Andrew County.
 There are no communities in the Arapahoe Creek watershed, but there are two named lakes Dysart Lake and Smith Lake.

 Course

 The stream headwaters arise in southwest Nodaway County about 4.5 miles southwest of the community of Barnard and west of US 71.
 The stream flows south into Andrew County and flows southwest to its confluence with the Nodaway River about 2.5 miles northwest of the community of Fillmore.
 Holt County lies on the west side of the Nodaway River at the confluence.